autowarefoundation/autoware.universe/perception/autoware_traffic_light_fine_detector/README.md

 ## Inner-workings / Algorithms

-Based on the camera image and the global ROI array detected by `map_based_detection` node, a CNN-based detection method enables highly accurate traffic light detection.
+Based on the camera image and the global ROI array detected by `map_based_detector` node, a CNN-based detection method enables highly accurate traffic light detection.
 If can not detect traffic light, x_offset, y_offset, height and width of output ROI become `0`.
 ROIs detected from YOLOX will be selected by a combination of `expect/rois`.
 At this time, evaluate the whole as ROIs, not just the ROI alone.

 ## Inputs / Outputs